 1945 – 1985

-The idea of the first logo turned out to be very successful and immediately attracted the attention of customers.
-However, the business was not typical for England – it was the first such store.
+The idea for the first logo proved very successful and immediately attracted customers’ attention.
+However, the business was not typical for England; it was the first such store.

 The name with the stylized letter M is used as an emblem.
 The name of the company itself informs about the sale of goods for children and expectant mothers.
 The translation of Mothercare is “care for the mother,” and when written separately, “maternal care.”
-Therefore, there are no other signatures indicating the direction of activity in the logo.
+Therefore, the logo has no other signatures indicating the direction of activity.

 The idea of care and protection is also reflected in the first capital letter of Mazekey, stylized as a capital “m,” with a small man inside one of its arches.
-The image simultaneously symbolizes the baby in the womb and the newborn in the arms of the mother.
+The image simultaneously symbolizes the baby in the womb and the newborn in the mother’s arms.
 The child is hidden from all adversity, covered with a dome of maternal love.

 As a sign of its particular concern for mothers, the company began mailing merchandise the year after the store opened to help women who had trouble getting out to shop.